 - If your child is already aware of different emotions, brainstorm different ideas to help him or her identify appropriate ways to express emotions and come up with your calm-down jar.

 - Although strong emotions are normal human reactions, they may also point to more serious issues.
-It is important to know when to seek professional help.
+If you feel unable to help your child manage difficult emotions, do not hesitate to seek professional help to obtain a strategy adapted to his needs.